Ambiguous Grief

 • adj.
 Doubtful or uncertain.

-When any loss rubs against another or even multiple losses it just compounds the heartbreak.
+When any loss rubs against another it just compounds the heartbreak.
 Whether you are grieving a child leaving (physically or emotionally), a parent moving to a care facility because they are slipping away to Alzheimer’s or just beyond the scope of the care you can provide, a job reassignment to a different part of the country or maybe the loss of your health or a cherished friendship…grief wears many faces.
-It doesn’t help much to belittle our grief or think about the people who “have it worse than we do” if it means denying our legitimate pain.
+It doesn’t help much to minimize our grief or think about the people who “have it worse than we do” if it means denying our legitimate pain.
 We are all grieving at different times during our lives.
-Perhaps some of you are grieving the loss of someone in the recent pandemic or the loss of morality and values enveloping our nation as of late.
+Perhaps some of you are grieving the loss of someone in the recent pandemic or the rapidly decaying moral fabric of society.

 When gratefulness is much needed but the soul is fully deflated, how do we recover?
 Is the “new normal” a elusive mirage that we will forever be chasing like the end of the rainbow?
 How do we honor the One who made us to be “thankful in all things” (1 Thessalonians 5:18) by setting our eyes on Him?
 What about when all the verses and platitudes are just not cutting it and getting through a single day is about all that you can muster?
 And some days you aren’t even sure you can do that?